 Let’s move on to figuring out how to efficiently use Filters and Lists!

 OK!
 It’s your first few weeks using the PIM, and by now you’re happily finding your way around the platform.
-Soon enough you'll find yourself working with long lists of products, and you'll want to start packing products together in a way that make sense.
+Soon enough you'll find yourself working with long lists of products, and you'll want to start packing products together in a way that makes sense.

 So, how do you get this packing process done?